Altoros: History

-Open Source Projects
+Open source projects

 Altoros is the founder of Apatar, an open source data integration project used by 27,000+ companies worldwide.
 The project connects data between different sources (mainly, databases and CRM/ERP systems).

 Altoros is an active contributor to other open-source initiatives, such as Couchbase Server (a distributed NoSQL document-oriented database) and Cloud Foundry (a platform-as-a-service system).

 Starting from 2012, Altoros regularly issues independent technology benchmarks that help to evaluate performance of open source big data technologies, such as Hadoop and NoSQL systems (MongoDB, Couchbase, Cassandra, Redis, etc.).

-Cloud Foundry Contributions
+Cloud Foundry contributions

 One of the company’s first major code contribution to Cloud Foundry was development of the CF Vagrant Installer (built in 2013).
 At that time, this was one of the main tools for deploying Cloud Foundry on small instances, such as a laptop.

 Altoros is also contributing to development of Juju Charms for Cloud Foundry—an orchestration tool for deploying CF on Ubuntu infrastructures.
 This collaborative project is led by Pivotal and Canonical.